Besermyan: Genetics

 Estimated ancestry components among selected Eurasian populations.
 The yellow component represents Neo-Siberian ancestry (represented by Nganasans).

 In a mtDNA research which was done on Besermyans there were 41 tested persons from the village of Yozhovo in Yukamenskovo raion of Udmurtia.
 The proportion of Eastern Eurasian haplogroups, primarily of haplogroup C, turned out to be significantly higher than that of the Udmurts.
 According to this indicator, the Besermyans genetically stand out against the background of the Volga-Ural region and are closer to the Turkic-speaking peoples of Southern Siberia.

 A study was conducted of the Y-chromosome haplogroups of 53 Besermyans from the villages of Yukamenskoye and Yozhevo, as well as the village of Shamardan, Yukamensky district of Udmurtia.
 It turned out that more than half of the samples belong to haplogroup N, which may indicate the predominance of the Finno-Ugric component in the formation of the Besermyans along their male line.

 The data from lexicostatistics also did not reveal a noticeable Bulgar (Old Chuvash) substrate in the Besermyan dialect.
 Only Tatar adstrate, associated with the Chepetsk Tatars, can be traced.

-According to a 2019 study, the Besermyan's autosomal genetic admixture can be modeled as mostly Srubnaya-like and about 25 percent Nganasan-like.
+According to a 2019 study, the Besermyan's autosomal genetic admixture can be modeled as two-thirds Srubnaya-like and about one-third Nganasan-like.